-When Fire Station No. 12 closed in late 1971, Goldmark again worked with the Library to rent and remodel the building to serve as a library.
+In late 1971, Goldmark and the Library worked together to remodel the Book-tique to serve as a full library.
 The Station House Branch opened Feb.
-8, 1973, and was renamed the Madrona-Sally Goldmark Branch in 1985 after Goldmark's death.
+8, 1973.
+After Goldmark's death in 1986, it was renamed the Madrona-Sally Goldmark Branch.

-We selected two pieces of art for the building: an oil painting by Seattle artist Mary Iverson and a ceramic sculpture by artist and longtime Madrona resident Monad Elohim.
+There are two pieces of art in the building: an oil painting by Seattle artist Mary Iverson and a ceramic sculpture “The Sleepy Goat” by artist and longtime Madrona resident Monad Elohim.

 Richard Beyer's sculpture, "The Peaceable Kingdom," which depicts a panther, pig, sheep and wolf, remains on the lawn outside the branch.